2/20/2025

 President and Chief Executive Officer

 Hi, Max.
 It's Stuart.
-Thank you for your question.
-The Canada post question is a little bit different.
-The reality in the Canadian market is most of the mail is bills and statements and those statements have to be delivered or have to be prepared and eventually delivered.
-What major mailers do is they continue to prepare the mail and they just don't induct it into Canada post.
-Once the disruption is over, they induct a backlog because there are lots of trucks, double the amount of trucks showing up at the depots.
-There is no real impact in the short term.
-It's complete speculation on what it does to longer term demand destruction if customers switch.
-In that short one month period, it doesn't affect us at all.
-If our market was a big direct mail market, which it's not, you would see mailers holding off and not mailing.
-That's not the dynamic in the Canadian market.
+Yeah, so thank you for your question.
+The Canada Post question is a tough one to answer.
+As I said in my remarks, you know, it was in line with, you know, our volume in Canada was in line with traditional secular decline.
+In fact, maybe even a little bit better.
+The reality in the Canadian market is most of the mail is bills and statements.
+And bills and statements have to be delivered or have to be prepared and eventually delivered.
+And what major mailers do is they continue to prepare the mail and they just don't induct it into Canada Post.
+And then once the disruption is over, they induct.
+There's a big backlog within Canada Post because there's lots of trucks, double the amount of trucks showing up at the depots.
+And so there's no real impact in the short term.
+And it's complete speculation on what it does to longer-term demand destruction if customers switch.
+But in that short one-month period, it doesn't affect us at all.
+Now, if our market was a big direct mail market, which it's not, you would see mailers holding off and not mailing.
+But that's not the dynamic in the Canadian market.

 speaker